tldr-pages/tldr/pages/linux/cpuid.md

 `cpuid`

-- Display information only for the first CPU:
+- Display information only for the current CPU:

 `cpuid -1`